rafalbielec/dotnet-10-console-demo/README.md

 # .NET 10 Console Demo

-A hand-written C# console app with some of the latest features of .NET 10.
+A hand-crafted C# console app with some of the latest features of .NET 10.
+Work in progress.

 ## No AI